How to group by multiple columns in LINQ

 Grouping data by multiple columns

-In LINQ, we can group data by more than one column by creating an anonymous type that contains the columns we want to group by.
-We can then pass this anonymous type to the GroupBy() method to group the data based on those columns.
+Using LINQ, we can aggregate data based on several columns by constructing an anonymous type with the relevant columns.
+We can then send this anonymous type to the GroupBy() method, which will group the data by those columns.

-Note: We can also group data by multiple columns using anonymous types with the group by clause.
+Note: The group by clause can also be used to group data by multiple columns when using anonymous types.

 Syntax